stevencohn/OneMore/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project - PLEASE create a separate issue for each request
 title: ''
-labels: ''
+labels: feature-request, unread
 assignees: ''

 ---